Some information on this website may be out-of-date following the death of Queen Elizabeth.

 Princess Alexandra

-About Princess Alexandra
+The work of Princess Alexandra

 Medical and welfare

-In June 2014 - as Deputy President of the British Red Cross Society - Princess Alexandra joined The Prince of Wales at a special Garden Party at Buckingham Palace to celebrate the work of the Red Cross over 150 years and, in particular, its efforts during the First World War.
+In June 2014 - as Deputy President of the British Red Cross Society - Princess Alexandra joined The former Prince of Wales at a special Garden Party at Buckingham Palace to celebrate the work of the Red Cross over 150 years and, in particular, its efforts during the First World War.
 Around 6,000 of its supporters, volunteers, and full-time staff from across the country attended.

 Princess Alexandra has been Patron of Alzheimer's Society since 1990, and has hosted The People Awards at St James's Palace which help to recognise the contribution of the people who work at and volunteer for Alzheimer's Society.